Do I need to make reservations or get tickets?

 Are the plays appropriate for children?

 We try to make our shows as family friendly as possible.
 Keep in mind that many of Shakespeare’s plays contain bawdy humor, sexual innuendo, and violence.
 Different people have different perceptions of what may or may not be appropriate, and that is completely out of our control.
 Most times, the naughty bits go right over the kid’s heads.
-If you have concerns, or are unfamiliar with a play you are interested in seeing, we suggest you read it ahead of time.
+If you have concerns, or are unfamiliar with a play you are interested in seeing, we suggest reading it ahead of time.

 What’s the weather generally like?